A mass threshold for galactic gas discs by spin flips: Post-Compaction Discs and Rings

 \subsection{Rings stabilized by a massive bulge}

 \Fig{mosaic_v07} shows the evolution of one VELA galaxy through the compaction, blue-nugget and post-compaction phases.
 The face-on images of projected gas density reflect the SFR via the Kennicutt-Schmidt relation.
 The blue-nugget at the end of the compaction is the central blob of high gas density (second from left).
 A highly turbulent rotating disc develops thereafter and is growing in extent (third from left), showing a spiral-arm pattern and irregular perturbations including giant clumps.
 In this violent-disc-instability (VDI) phase the giant clumps and the gas between them migrate inwards \citep[e.g.][]{dsc09}.
 Then, the central gas is depleted into star formation and outflows \citep{zolotov15} and an extended clumpy ring forms (fourth panel), continuously fed by incoming cold streams, showing tightly wound spiral arms and giant clumps.
 The ring is sometimes maintained at its extended form for several Gyr, with only little inward migration.
-The stellar-density maps show how a compact stellar system forms following the gas compaction process and how it remains massive and compact as it quenches to a passive red nugget.
+The stellar-density maps show how a compact stellar system forms following the gas compaction process \adb{(the stellar nugget seen already in the first image during the compaction phase reflects earlier minor compactions)} and how it remains massive and compact as it quenches to a passive red nugget.
 These post-compaction discs and rings can be identified with the observed massive and extended star-forming rotating and highly turbulent discs showing giant clumps \citep{genzel08,genzel14_rings,guo15,guo18,forster18a}.

 We learn in \citet{dekel20_ring} that during the compaction the VELA galaxies evolve from pressure to rotation support, with the median $\Vrot/\sigma$ growing from near unity to about $4\!\pm\!1$.
 It is the rotation velocity that is dramatically growing during the compaction, from $\Vrot/\Vv\!=\!0.4\!\pm\!0.1$ to $\Vrot/\Vv\!= 1.4\!\pm\!0.1$, while the velocity dispersion remains at $\sigma/\Vv\!=\!0.4\!\pm\!0.1$.
 The kinematic-ratio transition is thus due to an abrupt increase in the gas AM rather than to a change in turbulence.
 This implies that the inflowing high-AM gas is prevented from forming a long-lived disc in the pre-compaction phase because of an efficient loss of AM, e.g., due to the merger-driven flips discussed above.
 In turn, the gas seems to retain its incoming high AM in the post-compaction phase.
 This motivates our effort to understand the post-compaction survival of extended discs and rings by means of AM exchange.